Subspace stabilisers in hyperbolic lattices

-A Lorentzian lattice $L$ is called \textit{anisotropic} if the associated quadratic form does not represent $0$ over $k$.
-Otherwise $L$ is called \textit{isotropic}.
-It is easy to see that any Lorentzian lattice over $k \neq \mathbb{Q}$ is anisotropic.
-Meyer's theorem \cite[Chapter 3.2, Corollary 2]{Serre} implies that any Lorentzian lattice defined over $k = \mathbb{Q}$ of signature $(n, 1)$ with $n\geq 4$ is isotropic.
+A quadratic form $f$ defined over $k$ is called \textit{anisotropic} if it does \textit{not} represent $0$ over $k$.
+Otherwise $f$ is called \textit{isotropic}.
+It is easy to see that any admissible quadratic form $f$ defined over $k \neq \mathbb{Q}$ is anisotropic.
+Meyer's theorem \cite[Chapter 3.2, Corollary 2]{Serre} implies that any quadratic form defined over $\mathbb{Q}$ of signature $(n, 1)$ with $n\geq 4$ is isotropic.